 Funding for training to teach languages

-If you’re successful in your application to train to teach languages, you could be eligible for a tax-free training bursary of up to £25,000 – alternatively you could earn a salary while you train on School Direct (salaried) or with Teach First.
+If you’re passionate about teaching languages, you could be eligible for a tax-free training bursary of up to £25,000 – alternatively you could earn a salary while you train.

 The funding you can receive for training to teach these subjects is as follows:

 - a training bursary of £25,000 if you have a first, 2:1, Master’s or PhD

 - a £20,000 bursary if you have a 2:2

 Once you know if you’ll be receiving a bursary, you can find out how and when you will receive your funding on our how you will be paid page.

 With or without a bursary, you can still access tuition fee and maintenance loans to help fund your training and cover tuition fees.